H2OKing89/shelfr/docs/archive/P0_INTEGRATION_COMPLETE.md

 ## Integration Summary

-All P0 critical production-safety improvements have been successfully integrated into MAMFast.
+All P0 critical production-safety improvements have been successfully integrated into Shelfr.
 The system is now **production-ready** with full concurrency protection, idempotent operations, checkpoint-based resume, and timeout protection.

 ---